Right to study

 The student loses his/her right to study after the expiry of the study period enacted by Section 41 of the Universities Act, if the student does not apply for or is not granted an extension (Universities Act, Section 43).
 The decisions concerning a limited study period are made by the Dean of the Academy (University of the Arts Helsinki Rules and Regulations, Section 19).

-Students must complete their degree within a certain normative time that has been set for their specific degree.
-In principle, personal study plans are compiled for the target duration of studies, and the degree programmes ensure that teaching has been planned and organised in a way that makes it possible for students to complete their degree in the target time.
+Personal study plans are compiled for the target duration of studies, and the degree programmes ensure that teaching has been planned and organised in a way that makes it possible for students to complete their degree in the target time.
 In principle, tuition fee waivers are awarded only during the target duration of studies.
-Statutory additional time can be used if a student does not otherwise manage to graduate within the target duration of studies.
+If you do not graduate within the target time, you have the right to complete your degree within the statutory study time.
+When the statutory study time ends, you are only allowed to study if you are granted an extension for the study time.

-Please note that the information on your study right in Peppi shows the statutory completion time of the degree, not the target time of the degree.
+Please note that Peppi’s study right information shows the statutory study time of the degree, not the target study time of the degree.

-Bachelor of Arts (Dance) and Bachelor of Arts (Art and Design) degree: Target duration 3 years + 1 additional year
+Bachelor of Arts (Dance) and Bachelor of Arts (Art and Design) degree: Target study time 3 years.
+Statutory study time 4 years.

-Bachelor + Master of Arts (Art and Design) or Arts (Theatre and Drama) degree: Target duration 5 years + 2 additional years
+Bachelor + Master of Arts (Art and Design) or Arts (Theatre and Drama) degree: Target study time 5 years.
+Statutory study time 7 years.

-Bachelor + Master of Fine Arts or Music degree: Target duration 5.5 years + 2 additional years
+Bachelor + Master of Fine Arts or Music degree: Target study time 5.5 years.Statutory study time 7.5 years.

-Master of Fine Arts, Arts (Art and Design), Arts (Dance) or Arts (Theatre and Drama) degree: Target duration 2 years + 2 additional years
+Master of Fine Arts, Arts (Art and Design), Arts (Dance) or Arts (Theatre and Drama) degree: Target study time 2 years.
+Statutory study time 4 years.

-In addition to the above-listed years of attendance, students can register as non-attending for a maximum of 1 years (= 2 academic terms, which do not have to be consecutive) without shortening their maximum duration of studies.
-For students completing bachelor’s + master’s degrees, the rule applies to the total completion time of the two degrees.
-After this, registrations for non-attendance use up students’ maximum duration of studies, unless the absence is due to a so-called statutory reason.
+In addition to the above-listed years of attendance, students can register as non-attending for a maximum of 1 years (= 2 academic terms, which do not have to be consecutive) without shortening their statutory study time.
+For students completing bachelor’s + master’s degrees, the rule applies to the total statutory study time of the two degrees.
 The maximum time period of non-attendance for those who have begun their studies before 1 August 2015 is 2 years.
+After this, registrations for non-attendance use up students’ statutory study time, unless the absence is due to a so-called statutory reason:

 The duration of studies does not include absence due to a service under the Conscription Act, the Non-Military Service Act or the Women’s Voluntary Military Service Act, or due to a leave taken in connection with the birth or adoption of one’s child.
 As of 1 August 2016, these statutory grounds extend the student’s right to study only for the time the student registers as non-attending.

-If you fail to register, please note that the time during which you have not registered as attending or non-attending is taken into account when counting the duration of your studies.
+If you fail to register, please note that the time during which you have not registered as attending or non-attending is taken into account when counting your study time.

 Applying extension for the study time

-The Academies’ academic affairs departments monitor the study periods accordant with the Universities Act and send letters to students whose study periods are coming to an end at the end of the term (31 July or 31 December).The letters are sent well before the end of the term in order for the students to either prepare or, if necessary, apply for an extension and seek student counselling before the end of their right to study period.
+The Academies’ academic affairs departments monitor the statutory study times and send letters to students whose statutory study time is coming to an end at the end of the term (31 July or 31 December).The letters are sent well before the end of the term in order for the students to either prepare or, if necessary, apply for an extension and seek student counselling before the end of their statutory study time.

 How to apply